flatland-association/flatland-book/getting-started/first-submission.md

 ### run.sh

-The evaluator uses `/home/aicrowd/run.sh` as the entrypoint of your solution.
 The starter kit repository includes a sample `run.sh` file so by default you don't need to change it.
 The default `run.sh` file call the `run.py` file, which is where you would usually implement your solution.

 📤 Submitting!
 ---